The work you do is cause for celebration.

 Mayor Daley dedicated his time as mayor to making Chicago one of the most environmentally-friendly cities in the nation.
 Chicago was one of the first cities to adopt LEED for public buildings and is one of the top cities in the U.S. for LEED projects.

-Recognizing the most innovative projects, developers and home builders in the residential building marketplace.
+This award recognizes projects, developers and home builders who have demonstrated leadership in the residential building marketplace.

-- 2009: Outstanding Production Builder: Pulte Homes for Villa Trieste
+- 2009: Outstanding Production Builder Award: Pulte Homes for Villa Trieste, planned to be a community of 185 LEED Platinum single-family homes.